sevenspark/menu-swapper/readme.txt

 == Changelog ==

 = 1.1 =

+* Add check to remove the 'menu' argument from wp_nav_menu args, as this will override theme location setting
+* Cleaned up admin panel for current WordPress styles.

+= 1.0.1 =
 * Set the default to not affect any menus so that when Menu Swapper is not needed it won't inadvertently swap your menus

 = 1.0 =